fylgja/fylgja/components/z-layer/README.md

 You don't need high z-index values structure!

-If you keep the index layer to a specific structure, you can prevent index override issue.
+If you keep the index layer to a specific structure, you can prevent index override issues.

 For example, Something that is layered;